 Property II is the second semester of the basic course on the law of Property.
 Beginning in the 2013 Spring Semester, Property II became a two-unit course.
 Prior to that change, Property II was conducted as a three-unit course.
-Consequently, the course coverage for Property II has been changed from the coverage offered in prior years due to the fifteen-hour reduction in classroom time resulting from Property II being converted from a three-unit course to a two-unit course.
+Consequently, the course coverage for Property II has been changed from the coverage offered in years priior to 2013 due to the fifteen-hour reduction in classroom time resulting from Property II being converted from a three-unit course into a two-unit course.